Skip to main content

 Who can perform the Medicare Annual Wellness Visit?

-An Annual Wellness Visit may be performed by a healthcare provider or other practitioner recognized by Medicare, such as a clinical nurse specialist, nurse practitioner, and physician assistant.
-The exam can also be performed by a professional that’s working directly under the supervision of a physician.
+An Annual Wellness Visit may be performed by a healthcare provider or other practitioner recognized by Medicare, such as a clinical nurse specialist, nurse practitioner, or physician assistant.
+The exam can also be performed by a professional who’s working directly under the supervision of a physician.

 What’s included?